Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsection{Evaluation Metrics}

-In all experiments, we comprehensively evaluate the performance of the segmentation models by applying appropriate metrics based on the dataset type.
+We evaluate segmentation models using appropriate metrics based on the dataset type.

-For segmentation tasks on multi-class datasets, we use two key evaluation metrics: the Dice Similarity Coefficient (DSC) and the 95\% Hausdorff Distance (HD95).
-DSC measures the overlap between the predicted segmentation and the ground truth, with higher values indicating better segmentation performance.
-HD95 assesses the boundary deviations in the segmentation results, where smaller values reflect higher accuracy in boundary prediction.
+For multi-class segmentation, we evaluate using the Dice similarity coefficient (DSC) and the 95th-percentile Hausdorff distance (HD95).
+DSC measures overlap between the prediction and ground truth (higher is better), while HD95 quantifies boundary error at the 95th percentile (lower is better).

-For segmentation tasks on single-class datasets, we use four evaluation metrics: DSC, HD95, Recall, and Precision.
-In addition to DSC and HD95, Recall measures the model's ability to detect all instances of the target class, showing how well the model captures the entire target region.
-Precision measures the proportion of correctly identified target regions among all predicted positives, evaluating the model's ability to avoid false positives.
-By combining these four metrics, we can more comprehensively and accurately assess the performance of single-class segmentation models.
+For single-class segmentation, we report DSC, HD95, Recall (Sensitivity), and Precision (Positive Predictive Value).
+Recall evaluates the model’s ability to capture all target voxels (penalizing false negatives), and Precision measures the proportion of predicted positives that are correct (penalizing false positives).
+Together, these metrics provide a balanced evaluation of volumetric agreement and boundary accuracy.